 Years ago, an educational component did not exist in business.
 Companies would run ads and take strangers and convert them to paying customers in one step.
 Over time, some limited education became a part of marketing campaigns but it was rare.
 Today, it’s absolutely required and you see all the best businesses implementing and executing education campaigns that build trust with prospects and lead to sales over time.

 So what should be included in your education campaign?
 Every product and every service has technical aspects that are not common knowledge.
 So the easiest approach to building an education campaign is to list and communicate the biggest mistakes customers or clients make when buying your product or service.
 Include a piece on the 5 things you wish you knew before you bought (your product).
-Additionally, being able to delineate your Unique Selling Proposition clearly and in a compelling fashion is critical to separating yourself from the competition.
-In other words, what makes you special, different and better?
+Additionally, being able to delineate your Unique Selling Proposition clearly and compellingly is critical to separating yourself from the competition.
+In other words, what makes you special, different, and better?
 This needs to be part of your education campaign.
-I spoke about this in a prior blog and it’s vital to your sale’s conversions.
-For more on developing a USP click here.
+I spoke about this in a prior blog and it’s vital to your sales conversions.

 You can provide your education through an email campaign, YouTube videos, a newsletter campaign, or even an e-book.
 But the most common approach is to educate via your website.
 Your website should do three things for your business (and most don’t): it must capture leads, sell your product, and provide value-added education to visitors.